 Kuciak and Kušnírová were murdered at their home in the southwestern village of Velká Mača, about 60 km from Bratislava, on the evening of Feb.
 21, 2018.
 Evidence given in court detailed how the assassin shot the journalist as soon as he opened the door, then caught sight of his fiancée.
-Realising she would be able to identify him as he had no mask on, he chased her into the kitchen and gunned her down too.
+Realising she would be able to identify him, he chased her into the kitchen and gunned her down too.

-The details of the murders were pieced together during an 18-month investigation by the Slovakian Special Prosecutor’s Office that was initially marred by allegations of corruption and incompetence.
-The findings were read out in the opening day of the trial in the Special Criminal Court on Monday, where four people stand accused of planning and carrying out the assassination.
-Their case will be heard by a three-judge panel, led by the respected Ružena Sabová.
+The timeline of the murders were pieced together during an 18-month investigation by the Slovakian Special Prosecutor’s Office that was initially marred by allegations of corruption and incompetence.
+The findings were read out in the opening day of the trial in the Special Criminal Court, where four people stand accused of planning and carrying out the assassination.
+Their case is being heard by a three-judge panel, led by the respected Ružena Sabová.